-4.2.
-LogTrans
+4.3.3 LogTrans

-The LogTrans architecture introduces an architecture that provides a combination of Transformer architecture and CNN parallel network for biomedical image segmentation [149].
+The LogTrans architecture shown in Figure 12, introduces an architecture that provides a combination of a transformer architecture and CNN parallel network for biomedical image segmentation [162].
 CNNs excel at learning local dependencies within images.
 However, they tend to lack a broader understanding of the overall structure and relationships between different regions and components.
 LogTrans offers a hybrid approach using parallel branches consisting of a CNN and a transformer.
 The CNN branch focuses on extracting localized features (textures, edges, specific cell patterns), whereas the transformer branch specializes in learning global spatial relationships and contextual information.
+In the LogTrans architecture for biomedical image segmentation, EfficientNet serves as the backbone of the convolutional neural network (CNN) branch.